acmei/Guide-for-Transplants/README.md

 **Rent Pricing**
 This article creates an equation of how much one can expect to pay in each Seattle neighborhood based on Craigslist data, [A Week of Mining Seattle's Craigslist Apartment Pricing](http://www.racketracer.com/2014/12/23/a-week-of-seattles-craigslist-apartment-pricing/).
 Using this equation, you can calculate the expected rental price in each neighborhood based on the number of rooms and square footage of the apartment.
 See below for an example calculation based on the article.

-**Seattle Neighborhoods in Order from Most Expensive to Least Expensive**:
+_Neighborhoods in Order from Most Expensive to Least Expensive_:
 - Downtown
 - Belltown
 - Capitol Hill